FIRSTdotorg/global-irt/api.md

 ## Global parameters

 Parameters can be set at the query string of the request.
-Parameters must be keypair values assigned with an "=" (equal sign): key=value.
-The values must be URL encoded (RFC 3986), and multiple parameters must be separated by "&" (ampersand sign).
+Parameters must be keypair values assigned with an `=` (equal sign): `key=value`.
+The values must be URL encoded (RFC 3986), and multiple parameters must be separated by `&` (ampersand sign).

 There are some parameters that are reserved for pagination and output control.
 These parameters are eligible for several methods and should not be used for a application-specific purpose.